What is a green web designer?

-Another project in the works is our green web design course!
-Coming to you in 2021.
-You can get on the waitlist to stay up-to-date on what’s coming, be a part of the creation process, and get notified of the early bird specials!
+Another project in the works is my green web design course!
+Coming to you February 28th, 2023.
+You can learn more on its official website.
 Signing up for the waitlist is free and not a commitment to purchase.

-As always, if you have any questions, send us a message!
-We love sharing ideas and knowledge and together we can make green web design the standard in the industry.
+As always, if you have any questions, send me a message!
+I love sharing ideas and knowledge and together we can make green web design the standard in the industry.

 Tools to use